Welcome to today's edition of the Rush 24-7 podcast.

 That's what they want to create.

-So the uh the the Democrats that their argument here at the LA Times is over the word surge, or the use of words, and the drive-by media gets ripped for allowing the use of the word surge.
+So the Democrats, their argument here at the LA Times is over the word surge, the use of words.

-You know, folks, in the old days, not that many days ago.
+You know, folks, in the old days, not that many days ago, this would be going down very differently.

-At a moment in our history when our nations become disenchanted with a war, that uh the Democrats overwhelmingly supported and the people overwhelmingly supported, and now demoralized by a daily diet of negative news and negative images, the president has a pretty big pretty big challenge.
+The President of the United States has scheduled a major address to the nation tonight at 9 o'clock, at a moment in our history when our nations become disenchanted with a war that the Democrats overwhelmingly supported and the people overwhelmingly supported, and now demoralized by a daily diet of negative news and negative images.

 He has to rally support to rally the country, much like FDR had to do during the Battle of the Bulge.

-Back then the Pon scum didn't rise to the top.
+Back then, the PON scum didn't rise to the top.

-Today the Pon scum has risen to the top.
+Today, the PON scum has risen to the top.

-Whereas in the past, all of America would gather around their radios waiting, anticipating, praying for words of encouragement, hope, success.
+Whereas in the past, all of America would gather around their radios, waiting, anticipating, praying for words of encouragement, hope, success.

 Even before we hear the president's message, we get shouts of defeat, shouts of disaster, and the ramblings of a liberal icon, gleefully, I should say, Ted Kennedy, who blubbered that this is Bush's Vietnam when it is Senator Kennedy and his party that are reenacting the mistakes of Vietnam.